US Post Office-Middleborough Main

 Today, Plymouth County continues to thrive as a diverse and vibrant community.
 It is home to beautiful coastal towns, suburban neighborhoods, and rural areas that provide a mix of historical charm and modern amenities.
 The county remains an important cultural and historical hub, with numerous museums and landmarks dedicated to preserving and celebrating its rich heritage.

-This timeline provides a concise overview of the key events in the history of Plymouth County, Massachusetts.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Plymouth County, Massachusetts.

 • 1620: Pilgrims from England establish Plymouth Colony, making it the first permanent European settlement in New England.